 Sculpt your own Marzipan (either keep it as a rad souvenir or create a beautiful and edible masterpiece).

 This country is the center of this trio, but not to be overlooked.
 We love this as a vacation spot for our ILP volunteers who are spending their semester abroad in Europe.
-Actually if you're volunteering in Russia or Lithuania, you can usually fit a trip over to Latvia on any weekend, it's that close by!
+Actually if you're volunteering nearby, you can usually fit a trip over to Latvia on any weekend, it's that close!
 There's much to see, but again if you don't have a lot of time I'd head to the capital first.

 Riga, the capital, is the largest city in the Baltic States and is home to 1/3 of the Latvian population.
 This means the city is always busy and you can always find something to do!
 The architecture is beautiful and the city has parks you can stroll through as you explore the city.
 Oh, and we have a full guide to Riga to help you plan your trip here!